 Starting in late summer and throughout the fall, ragweed is the big seasonal allergy offender.
 Just one plant can produce up to 1 billion pollen grains, which are so light they can be carried on the wind for hundreds of miles.

-In most parts of the U.S., ragweed season peaks in mid-September, but symptoms can last until the first frost of the year – so, it’s possible to have seasonal allergies in November.
+In most parts of the United States, ragweed season peaks in mid-September, but symptoms can last until the first frost of the year – so, it’s possible to have seasonal allergies in November.

 Mold and dust mites can also trigger fall allergies – particularly when you need to flip on your home’s furnace for the first time.
 Raking up wet, fallen leaves can also stir up pollen and mold into the air, irritating allergies.

 Get the care you need to keep seasonal allergies under control

 Over-the-counter allergy medications work reasonably well, especially for itching and sneezing.
 If you have those symptoms, start with an oral antihistamine tablet for allergy relief.
 The nice thing about an antihistamine tablet is it works fairly quickly – within an hour or so.
 But make sure you continue to take your allergy medication consistently and as directed to help maintain that relief throughout the allergy season.

 If you’ve never spoken with a doctor about allergies before, start by making a primary care appointment.
 You can choose an in-person visit or a video visit.
 They’ll listen, create a plan and connect you with an allergist or an ear, nose and throat doctor, if needed.